TharunNo1/CareLinkAI-Web/README.md

 2. Access the web interface by opening the provided URL in your web browser.

 3. Follow the on-screen instructions to initiate and experience tailored conversations with customers based on sentiment analysis.

-## Tools/Technologies Used

-- ClarifAI
-- Streamlit (An open source app framework)
-- LLAMA2 (by Meta)
-- Speech Recognition (Library for performing speech recognition, with support for several engines and APIs, online and offline.
-- ElevenLabs (Generative AI-based text to speech or voice cloning)

-# Product Overview
-**CareLink** is a comprehensive AI-powered solution that caters to the unique needs of the telecom industry's customer service and operations functions.
-By incorporating advanced AI technologies, including natural language processing (NLP) and Generative AI, CareLink aims to enhance customer satisfaction, streamline operations, and optimize resource allocation.

 ## Key Features

 ### Customer Service Agent AI: